-To be granted your UBC credential you must successfully complete required coursework and demonstrate competency in the program area by earning a minimum passing grade of 60% in each course or “Pass” on courses that are graded as “Pass/Fail”.
+To be granted your UBC credential you must successfully complete required coursework and demonstrate competency in the program area by earning a minimum passing grade of 60% (68% for Behavioural Insights) in each course or “Pass” on courses that are graded as “Pass/Fail”.
 Upon satisfactory completion of the program requirements please complete and submit the Graduation Request to receive your official UBC credential and final transcript.
 Your credential and an official transcript will be mailed to you within three months of submitting your graduation request.

 Certificate programs must be successfully completed within 2 years from the time you commenced the program.
 Should you require additional time to meet your program requirements, please send an email outlining your program start date, expected program completion date, and your reason for an extension.